Do you want to improve engagement but are not sure where to start? Start with appreciation and watch engagement soar.

 - Learn to Do Something for Someone Else: “Let me help you do this so next time it will be easier.”

-The authors say that you need to be specific and thoughtful when you are using Acts of Service.
-It is essential to know what the other person would like to have done for them rather than guessing.
+The authors say you need to be specific and thoughtful when using Acts of Service.
+Knowing what the other person would like to have done for them is essential rather than guessing.

 Others may take advantage of your generosity and expect you to keep doing things for them in the future.
 Always consider the other person’s feelings before offering assistance.

 This language is about touching the other person.
-Some ways to connect someone are a handshake, pat on the back, or high-five.
+Connecting someone is a handshake, pat on the back, or high-five.
 The authors say that it is crucial to be aware of the other person’s comfort level with physical contact when using Physical Touch.
 Some people may feel uncomfortable with certain types of physical contact, and you do not want to make them feel awkward or threaten their personal space.

 - Handshake: “It was nice to meet you.”